NimitA123/PinBoxLibraryBigOh/README.md

     app:lineWidth="2dp"
     app:viewType="rectangle" />

-   #### if viewType is circle than you can use app:circleItemRadius="20dp" to specify the radius of the circle.
+    <p style="color:blue">if viewType is circle than you can use app:circleItemRadius="20dp" to specify the radius of the circle.</p>